Aliases for FOLR2 Gene

 GeneCards Summary for FOLR2 Gene

-FOLR2 (Folate Receptor 2 (Fetal)) is a Protein Coding gene.
-Diseases associated with FOLR2 include rheumatoid arthritis and neural tube defects.
-Among its related pathways are Endocytosis.
-GO annotations related to this gene include folic acid binding.
-An important paralog of this gene is FOLR1.
+FOLR2 (Folate Receptor Beta) is a Protein Coding gene.
+Diseases associated with FOLR2 include Neural Tube Defects and Myelomeningocele.
+Among its related pathways are Metabolism of proteins and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include folic acid binding and folic acid transmembrane transporter activity.
+An important paralog of this gene is FOLR3.

 Binds to folate and reduced folic acid derivatives and mediates delivery of 5-methyltetrahydrofolate and folate analogs into the interior of cells.
 Has high affinity for folate and folic acid analogs at neutral pH.
 Exposure to slightly acidic pH after receptor endocytosis triggers a conformation change that strongly reduces its affinity for folates and mediates their release.